top of page

 Obesity

 Obesity is a complex disorder involving an excessive amount of body fat.
-Obesity isn't just a cosmetic concern.
 It increases your risk of diseases and health problems, such as heart disease, diabetes and high blood pressure.

 Public Resources from Obesity Canada